Taking a distribution from an IRA

 - Other exceptions: Distributions made to pay unreimbursed medical expenses that exceed the adjusted gross income (AGI) threshold for claiming a medical expense deduction.
-For 2018, the threshold amount was 7.5% of AGI and for 2019, the threshold amount is 10% of AGI.
+The threshold amount for 2019 was 7.5% of AGI and for 2020 it is 10% of AGI.
 In addition, distributions to pay for health insurance if the account holder received unemployment benefits, and qualified reservist distributions are all exempt from the 10% penalty tax.

-While an account holder can always withdraw as much as they need from their IRA, they are required to begin withdrawing a minimum amount from Traditional and Rollover IRAs at age 70 ½.
+While an account holder can always withdraw as much as they need from their IRA, they are required to begin withdrawing a minimum amount from Traditional and Rollover IRAs at age 72 (or after age 70 1/2 if reaching that age before 1/1/20)*.
 This amount is called a Required Minimum Distribution or RMD.
 The amount that needs to be withdrawn is based on the prior year end balance of the account, divided by a life expectancy factor derived from an IRS uniform table.
 If the account holder has a spouse that is more than 10 years younger, and is the sole beneficiary of their IRA, the RMD can be based on a joint life expectancy table instead of the uniform lifetime table.
 This results in a lesser RMD amount.
 Also, remember, RMDs are not required for Roth IRA accounts.
 For more information about RMDs, please visit the comprehensive RMD Resource Center, which includes FAQs and ideas on how to put an RMD to work or learn more with the Required Minimum Distributions (RMD) Factsheet.

 Roth IRA distributions